Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth. 2 Timothy 2:15

 Books

-- Reading the Bible For All Its Worth
+- Reading the Bible for All Its Worth

 - How to Read the Bible Book by Book: A Guided Tour